First Sunday of Lent Year C

 But, Lord, do not let us become complacent,

-because he will return at some time you have appointed,
+because the evil one will return at some time you have appointed,

 and we must be ready to start the struggle all over again.